-Laura Mays assumed the role of lead instructor beginning in August, 2011.
+Laura Mays assumed the role of director and lead instructor beginning in August, 2011.
 She was a member of the classes of 2002 and 2003, the last class that Jim Krenov taught and the first without him.
 Her well-developed views on the importance of craft assures a continuation of qualities that distinguish the work of College of the Redwoods’ Fine Woodworking students.
 Here’s the official press release announcing her hiring.

 A graduate of the program in 1984 and ’85, teaches on Fridays and Saturdays.
 His furniture business is located in rural Comptche at his cozy wooded ridge top.